commandlinegirl/LinearAlgebra/README.md

 # Linear Algebra

-A random collection of notes on linear algebra and implementations of some of the matrix operations.
+Implementation of some of the matrix operations in Scala plus a random collection of notes on linear algebra.

 ## Matrix decompositions (implemented [here](https://github.com/commandlinegirl/LinearAlgebra/tree/commandlinegirl-patch-1/src/main/scala/com/commandlinegirl/linalg))